parallaxsecond/parsec-book/src/parsec_client/wire_protocol.md

 buffers**](https://developers.google.com/protocol-buffers/), also known as **protobuf**.

 For each operation in the API, two separate protobuf message definitions will exist: one for that operation's inputs, and another for its outputs.
-The content bytes in a request message can be converted through protobuf-generated code into a model object for the inputs.
-Likewise, the content bytes in a response message can be converted through protobuf-generated code into a model object for the outputs.
+The body in a request message can be converted through protobuf-generated code into a model object for the inputs.
+Likewise, the body in a response message can be converted through protobuf-generated code into a model object for the outputs.

 Processing any message is, therefore, a two-phase process: firstly, the header must be processed by writing code that is conformant with this specification; and secondly, the content must be processed